-15.1 The DP builds upon student's previous knowledge.
-However, there are various educational programmes and certificates, which can prepare students to embark upon the DP course.

-15.2 It is anticipated that prior to embarking on the DP, students will have completed their secondary education following the IGCSE programme or an equivalent course of study.

-15.3 Whilst it is desirable that study for a particular subject at DP level has been completed at a secondary educational level (e.g. IGCSE), this is not required for some subjects and students may be admitted to study a new subject (such as Economics), although previous subject area knowledge is always helpful.
+- 15.1 The DP builds upon student's previous knowledge.
+However, there are various educational programmes and certificates, which can prepare students to embark upon the DP course. - 15.2 It is anticipated that prior to embarking on the DP, students will have completed their secondary education following the IGCSE programme or an equivalent course of study. - 15.3 Whilst it is desirable that study for a particular subject at DP level has been completed at a secondary educational level (e.g. IGCSE), students may be admitted to study a new subject upon teachers' recommendation, although previous subject area knowledge is always desirable.